futureofcoding/futureofcoding.org/drafts/frp.md

 >
 >  ![image](https://user-images.githubusercontent.com/2288939/42631121-3789f186-85a7-11e8-893f-6357c6aa8864.png)
 >
-> In the Interactive pattern, module X defines which other modules X affects.
+> **In the Interactive pattern, module X defines which other modules X affects.**
 >
 > The dual of Interactive is Reactive, where arrows are defined in the opposite end, in the arrow head, as such:
 >
 > ![image](https://user-images.githubusercontent.com/2288939/42631130-39df12ae-85a7-11e8-8ce3-ed48235efeb4.png)
 >
-> In the Reactive pattern, module X defines which other modules affect X.
+> **In the Reactive pattern, module X defines which other modules affect X.**
 >
 > The benefit of Reactive over Interactive is mainly separation of concerns.
 In Interactive, if you want to discover what affects X, you need to search for all such calls `X.update()` in other modules.
 However, in Reactive, all that it takes is to peek inside X, since it defines everything which affects it.
 For instance, this property is common in spreadsheet calculations.
 The definition of the contents of one cell are always defined just in that cell, regardless of changes happening on the other cells it depends on.

 Note on the word "module": In his example above, Staltz uses JavaScript files as representative of modules, but you could replace the `foo.js` filename with `foo` the variable or function name for similar result.
 Modular comprehensibility has nothing to do with browserify modules.
-In other words, I'm using the dictionary definition of module: "any of a number of distinct but interrelated units from which a program may be built up or into which a complex activity may be analyzed."
+The dictionary definition of module is relevant: "any of a number of distinct but interrelated units from which a program may be built up or into which a complex activity may be analyzed."

 I believe that Staltz understates the non-modularity of the Interactive pattern.
 Let's say you wish to understand the behavior of X, so you grep for `X.update` in all modules.
-Now you have to go to the call site in each module and understand that module well enough to know what triggers that line of code, and what the values of the arguments it will pass it.
-If you're lucky, all that information is self-contained in that module, but you'll likely be forced to understand yet more modules to understand how *this* module affects X.
+For each module `X.update` appears in, you have to go to the call site(s) and understand that module well enough to know what triggers that line of code, and arguments it will pass in.
+If you're lucky, all that information is self-contained, but you'll likely be forced to understand yet more modules to understand how *this* module affects X.

+The modular comprehensibility of a language is a function of how explict or implicit data dependencies are between modules.
+The Interactive pattern, which is representative of JavaScript, can never be modularly comprehensible, because data dependencies are hopelessly implicit.

-Explicit dependencies are a huge win for modular comprehensibility.
+The Reactive Pattern enforces explicit dependencies, which are a huge win for modular comprehensibility.
 For example, consider the program `A` below, which is explicitly defined in terms of its modules below.
-In this picture read an arrow from B to A as "A is defined in terms of B" or "B is an explicit depdency of A."
+In this picture read an arrow from B to A as "A is defined in terms of B" or "A explictly depends upon B."

 <iframe width="500" height="300" src="https://mermaidjs.github.io/mermaid-live-editor/#/view/eyJjb2RlIjoiXG5ncmFwaCBCVFxuICAgIFxuQi0tPkFcbkMtLT5BXG5ELS0-QVxuRS0tPkFcbkYtLT5CXG5HLS0-QlxuSC0tPkJcbkktLT5DXG5KLS0-Q1xuSy0tPkRcbkwtLT5FXG5NLS0-RVxuTi0tPkVcbk8tLT5FXG5LLS0-TlxuUS0tPk5cbiIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In19" frameborder="0" allowfullscreen></iframe>

 If you want to understand a module, you have to understand it's modules, recursively.
 So if you want to understand the entire program, A, you have to read everything.
-However, let's say you were only interested in module E. In this case you only have to read the children of E, highlighted below:
+However, let's say you were only interested in module E. In this case you only have to read the E and it's children, recursively, highlighted below:

 <iframe width="500" height="300" src="https://mermaidjs.github.io/mermaid-live-editor/#/view/eyJjb2RlIjoiXG5ncmFwaCBCVFxuICAgIFxuQi0tPkFcbkMtLT5BXG5ELS0-QVxuRS0tPkFcbkYtLT5CXG5HLS0-QlxuSC0tPkJcbkktLT5DXG5KLS0-Q1xuSy0tPkRcbkwtLT5FXG5NLS0-RVxuTi0tPkVcbk8tLT5FXG5LLS0-TlxuUS0tPk5cblxuY2xhc3NEZWYgY2xhc3NOYW1lIGZpbGw6eWVsbG93LHN0cm9rZTojMzMzLHN0cm9rZS13aWR0aDo0cHg7XG5jbGFzcyBFLEwsTSxOLE8sUSxLIGNsYXNzTmFtZTtcbiIsIm1lcm1haWQiOnsidGhlbWUiOiJkZWZhdWx0In19" frameborder="0" allowfullscreen></iframe>

 Explicit data dependencies allow you to comprehend modules by reading their definitions, recursively.
 This allows you to *categorically rule out all the modules you do not have to read* in order to comprehend the relevant module.
+In the above example, that's all the modules that are not highlighted.
 If a module is not an explicit dependency (or dependency of a dependency...), it's not relevant.
 In fact, it's explicitly *independent*.

-## Related work

-TODO program slicing and program paths

 ## Restricting the model

-In order to enforce explicit dependencies, we must restrict our programming model by disallowing side-effects, such a mutable state, leaving us with only pure functions, and a langauge in the spirit of Haskell.
+The Reactive Pattern enforces explicit dependencies by restricting the programming model, disallowing side-effects, such a mutable state, leaving us with only pure functions, and a langauge in the spirit of Haskell.

-TODO need to defend this restriction.

-This works beautifully for batch software that accept an input and return an output, but does not scale on its own to interactive software that responds to inputs over time.
+This works beautifully for batch software that accept an input and return an output, but does not scale to interactive software that responds to inputs over time.
 That's where FRP comes in.

-## FRP and the Elm Architecture
+## FRP

-"Functional Reactive Programming is a way of writing software using only pure functions." [[Ryan Trinkle](https://www.youtube.com/watch?v=dOy7zIk3IUI?t=1m26s)]
+"Functional Reactive Programming is a way of writing interactive software using only **pure functions**" [[Ryan Trinkle](https://youtu.be/dOy7zIk3IUI?t=1m27s)]

 FRP is particularly useful for constructing software interfaces.
-The popular UI framworks of today, such as ReactJS, are based on FRP principles.
+The popular UI framworks of today, such as ReactJS, are inspired by FRP principles - but without entirely forgoeing side-effects.

+behaviors and events (streams)

+I like to think about FRP as "zooming out." code is organized around pieces of data, and events are subordinated as explicit dependencies of data as infinite streams.

+space time issues

+# The Elm Architecture

 However, most web-based FRP frameworks share a data model that does not feature modular comprehensibility.
 The data model they share was originally concieved as for the Elm programming language, a pure langauge in the spirit of Haskell, and entitled "The Elm Architecture."
 It inspired ReactJS's Redux, VueJS's Vuex, CycleJS's Onionify, among many others.